Sierras de Cazorla, Segura y Las Villas Natural Park: Flora

 Within these mountain ranges is Spain's largest continuous area of pine forest, with representatives of nearly all pine species found in the Iberian Peninsula, the most abundant being European black pine (Pinus nigra).
 These species were repopulated long ago and their growth has been aided by abundant rainfall.
 Beginning 900 m above sea level are forests of Aleppo pine (Pinus halepensis), accompanied by strawberry trees (Arbutus unedo) and mastic (Pistacia lentiscus), more typical of the Mediterranean forests that once stood here.
 Yet higher are forests of holm oak (Quercus ilex), Portuguese oak (Quercus faginea), and gall oak (Quercus lusitanica), and important areas of maritime pine (Pinus pinaster).
 In the wettest areas are ancient yews (Taxus baccata) and European holly (Ilex aquifolium), both scarce in Andalusia.
 Along the rivers are ash, willows, and poplars as well as reeds and cattails that provide shelter to waterfowl and small mammals.

 The park has some of the richest and most varied flora of the Mediterranean basin.
-More than 2170 species have been catalogued, 34 exclusive to the territory, among these the Cazorla violet (Viola cazorlensis), the Cazorla geranium (Geranium cazorlensis or cazorlense), and the Cazorla columbine (Aquilegia pyrenaica subsp. cazorlensis), as well as two endemic species of narcissus.
+More than 2,170 species have been catalogued, 34 exclusive to the territory, among these the Cazorla violet (Viola cazorlensis), the Cazorla geranium (Geranium cazorlensis or cazorlense), and the Cazorla columbine (Aquilegia pyrenaica subsp. cazorlensis), as well as two endemic species of narcissus.
 Also of note is the carnivorous butterwort Pinguicula vallisnerifolia.

 Within the park is the Torre del Vinagre Botanical Garden, where representative plants of the region are on public display.

 Fauna

-The variety of fauna is also vast.
+The variety of fauna in the park is also vast.
 There are 50 species of invertebrates found nowhere else.

 Among the 30 species of mammals living in the park are great number of deer, Spanish ibex (Capra pyrenaica) and wild boars (Sus scrofa), as well as important populations of mouflon (Ovis aries orientalis), a wild sheep, and fallow deer (Dama dama).
 Except for the Spanish ibex, these were introduced for hunting, and have caused some pressure on the native species.
 Wolves were also re-introduced in recent decades.

 Among the 130 species of birds are the griffon vulture (Gyps fulvus) and the golden eagle (Aquila chrysaetos), as well as the bearded vulture (Gypaetus barbatus) in the process of repopulation.

 The rock lizard known as the Spanish algyroides (Algyroides marchi) was discovered there in 1958.
 The park also has six species of amphibians.